 Perth Greater CBD Transport Plan

-The Perth Greater CBD Transport Plan will guide the transport future of Perth’s city centre for the next decade, enhancing liveability, supporting new business opportunities and attracting visitors and new residents.
+The Perth Greater CBD Transport Plan will be a strategy to guide the transport future of Perth’s city centre for the next decade, enhancing liveability, supporting new business opportunities and attracting visitors and new residents.

 The Plan is being developed by the Department of Transport, in collaboration with the City of Perth and portfolio partners the Public Transport Authority and Main Roads Western Australia and will incorporate advice and contributions from local and State Government representatives, industry bodies, health and educational establishments, local businesses, residents, disability access and inclusion groups and the WA community about their transport vision for the city.

-The Plan will include a four year program of evidence-based initiatives and a 10 year vision for future transport investment in the Perth Greater CBD.
+The Plan will include a five-year program of evidence-based initiatives and a 10-year vision for future transport investment in the Perth Greater CBD.